-Fire & Rescue NSW (FRNSW) will launch its 2013 permanent firefighter recruitment campaign on 14 March and is encouraging applications from people seeking a challenging and rewarding career that can make a positive difference to NSW communities.
+Fire & Rescue NSW (FRNSW) has launched its 2012 recruitment campaign and is seeking applications from people from around Australia wanting a challenging and rewarding career that can make a positive difference to the communities of NSW.

-Commissioner Greg Mullins said he wanted the people of NSW to continue to be served by a modern and dynamic firefighting workforce who reflected the diversity, culture and skills of our society.
+Commissioner Greg Mullins said he wants the people of NSW to continue being served by a modern and dynamic firefighting workforce that reflects the diversity, culture and skills of our society.